*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

-The first reply said “passing the main hall.”
+The first reply said, “passing the main hall.”
 Alex found the large building.
 A lone Diamond Knight was casually following Gunn and his entourage from the right.
 Another voice added “in front of the coffee lounge.”
 Alex saw another knight watching Gunn’s reflection in the small café’s windows on the left.
 After they passed, the sentry turned from the glass.

 “Roger,” said the lead voice.
 “Engage when ready.”

 When the trio had completely separated from the rest of the students, the operation entered its final phase.
-“Engaging now,” one said while the other added “on the move.”
+“Engaging now,” one said while the other added, “on the move.”

-Alex knew she was too far away; she was going to lose them again.
+Alex knew she was too far away; she was going to lose them all.
 She needed to get a better view.
 She ran through the front door of the Communications Department lecture hall, her footsteps hitting the three flights of stairs to the top.
 Throwing open the access door, Alex stepped to the edge of the roof and scanned the area.

-The Diamond Knights manhandled Gunn to the end of the sidewalk and the Royal Guard pulled the activist inside by the collar.
+The rogue Diamond Knights manhandled Gunn to the end of the sidewalk and the Royal Guard pulled the activist inside by the collar.
 One of the knights entered behind them and closed the door, leaving a lone sentry outside.